1. Education

 Examples of (a) pied-piping and (b) preposition stranding in English (Preposition Placement in English: A Usage-Based Approach by Thomas Hoffmann.
-Cambridge University Press, 2011)
+Cambridge University Press, 2011).
+Richard Nordquist

-In transformational grammar, the syntactic process by which one element in a clause drags other words (such as prepositions) along with it.
+In transformational grammar, pied-piping is the syntactic process by which one element in a clause drags other words (such as prepositions) along with it.

-Term coined by linguist John R. Ross in his dissertation, "Constraints on variables in syntax" (MIT, 1967)
+The term pied-piping was introduced by linguist John R. Ross in his dissertation, "Constraints on variables in syntax" (MIT, 1967).

-• "pied-piping The construction in which a preposition is moved to the front of its clause, just before its object.
+• "Pied-piping [is the] construction in which a preposition is moved to the front of its clause, just before its object.
 Examples: To whom were you speaking?; With what did they hit it?; The shop from which I bought my gloves.
 As can be seen, this construction is rather formal in English; the more colloquial equivalents are Who were you speaking to?; What did they hit it with?; The shop (which) I bought my gloves from, with preposition stranding."

 (R.L.
 Trask, Dictionary of English Grammar.
 Penguin, 2000)